Call of Duty: World at War: Downloadable content

 On April 30, 2009, Activision and Treyarch announced Map Pack 2, which was released on June 11.
 Map Pack 2 contains an additional four multiplayer maps.
 "Shi No Numa" ("死の沼" 'swamp of death') is a new map on the Nazi Zombies co-op mode, set in a misty swamp-land surrounded by jungle.
-New features include flaming hellhounds, the Wunderwaffe DG-2 weapon and ten new achievements/trophies.
-The map also introduced four new playable characters who have appeared in several subsequent Nazi Zombie maps: Tank Dempsey U.S.M.C, Nikolai Belinski of the Red Army, Nazi Doctor Edward Richtofen and Takeo Masaki of the Japanese Imperial Army.
+The map takes place in the Japanese-occupied Dutch East Indies and new features include flaming hellhounds, the Wunderwaffe DG-2 weapon and ten new achievements/trophies.
+The map also introduced four new playable characters who have appeared in many subsequent Treyarch Zombie maps: Tank Dempsey of the U.S.M.C, Nikolai Belinski of the Red Army, Nazi Doctor Edward Richtofen and Takeo Masaki of the Imperial Japanese Army.
 The multiplayer map "Banzai" is set in a jungle featuring a river bridge, villages, a waterfall and hidden caves.
 The "Corrosion" map is set in a run-down train yard in Russia, featuring broken pipelines and train cars.
 The "Sub Pens" map is located in a bombed-out Japanese submarine base with heavy rain.

 On July 20, 2009, Activision and Treyarch announced Map Pack 3, which was released on August 6, 2009.
 This DLC also consists of three new multiplayer maps and a new Nazi Zombies map.
 The three multiplayer maps are "Battery", which takes place on an abandoned coastal artillery battery Pacific; "Breach", which is set in the overcrowded streets of Berlin, Germany near the Brandenburg Gate; and "Revolution", which is based on an industrialized city in Russia.
-The new Nazi Zombies map, "Der Riese" which means "The Giant" in English, is based in a factory where "element 115" is being processed and used to build teleporters and other mysterious devices, such as the "Pack-a-Punch Machine", which upgrades guns, such as the Wunderwaffe DG-2.
+The new Nazi Zombies map, "Der Riese" which means "The Giant" in English, is based in a factory in Breslau where "Element 115" is being processed and used to build teleporters and other mysterious devices, such as the "Pack-a-Punch Machine", which upgrades guns, such as the Wunderwaffe DG-2.
 New weapons such as Monkey Bombs were also added.
-This map also introduced the official backstory to Zombies mode, which is continued into Call of Duty: Black Ops.
+This map also heavily expanded the official backstory to Zombies mode, which is continued into Call of Duty: Black Ops.

 All map packs were released for free on Microsoft Windows.
 The packs were paid DLC for the Xbox 360 and PS3.